PlasmaFAIR/intro_to_automation/1_reusable_module/README.md

 4. Commit it!
 5. Run the step 1 tests again -- you should get another passing test
     - If you don't, check `git status`
+    - If you have a `uv.lock` file, you should add this and keep it under version control

 **Bonus:**